gdi-de/apworkshop2026_ldtutorial/README.md

 > - What is the method of classification applied to the data?
 > - How interoperable and detailed is this dataset compared to the data I work with usually?

-To that end, the classifications which have been applied in the mapping process to RDF have to be made transparent to the end user and need to be visualized in a human-readable manner.
+To that end, the classifications applied in the mapping process to RDF must be made transparent to the end user and visualized in a human-readable manner.
-In the following, we introduce two approaches for RDF visualizations as an example case.
+In the following, we introduce two approaches to RDF visualizations as an example.
 Both approaches are applied in the data deployment.

 ### Using the Visual Notation For OWL Ontologies (VOWL)

-The [Visual Notation for OWL Ontologies (VOWL)](https://www.semantic-web-journal.net/system/files/swj1114.pdf) is a JSON notation, which allows a JavaScript based viewer to display essential components of a vocabulary:
+The [Visual Notation for OWL Ontologies (VOWL)](https://www.semantic-web-journal.net/system/files/swj1114.pdf) is a JSON notation, which allows a JavaScript-based viewer to display essential components of a vocabulary:
 - Classes and Properties
 - Ranges and Domains
-- Constraint relations between aforementioned items
+- Constraint relations between the aforementioned items

 A demo site of VOWL is available [here](https://service.tib.eu/webvowl/).

-VOWL allows users to gain insights into the classifications applied to a dataset without the need to investigate its data instances.
+VOWL allows users to gain insights into the classifications applied to a dataset without having to examine its data instances.
-Users may at a glance be allowed to get an impression of what contents are available in the dataset to answer questions like:
+Users may, at a glance, be allowed to get an impression of what content is available in the dataset to answer questions like:
 - Is that dataset worth investigating further?
-- What is the definition of the classifications and is the definition aligned with my goals?
+- What is the definition of the classifications, and is the definition aligned with my goals?

 > [!NOTE]
 > **CHOICE:** We choose to add a VOWL description of all relevant classes to the homepage of the HTML deployment.